 Making noodles isn’t hard at all.
 Just follow my directions.
 Combine the flour, baking powder and salt.
 Beat the eggs first, then add them into the flour mixture and combine with a fork until it comes together.
 If needed add 1/2 egg shell of water.
 Be sure not to overmix the dough, otherwise the noodles will be “tough,” and you want them tender.

 Knead the dough about 3 times using more flour if the dough seems to stick too much.
 Cover with a towel and let the dough rest for about 15 minutes before you roll it out.
 Then lightly roll out the dough into a rectangle, roll up the dough loosely, cut into slices, shake out the noodles and cook.
 That’s it!

 You can also freeze the noodles separately for other uses.
-To do this, lay noodles on a baking sheet lined with parchment.
-Flash freeze for at least an hour then transfer to plastic or vacuum sealed bags until needed.
+To do this, lay noodles on a baking sheet (paid link) lined with parchment.
+Flash freeze for at least an hour then transfer to plastic or vacuum sealed bags (paid link) until needed.

 Can you freeze chicken noodle soup and how do you do it?

 Yes, you can definitely freeze the soup!
 Make the soup, allow it to cool by dividing it into 2 portions and letting it cool overnight in the refrigerator.
 The next day, scoop 1 c. (or whatever portion size you desire) of soup and ladle it carefully into vacuum seal bags.
 With my sealer (paid link) I don’t usually vacuum the bags or not much, but rather just seal (sometimes double seal) and lay flat on a baking sheet (paid link) in a freezer until completely frozen.
 When I want a nice cup of soup, I thaw in the microwave for a few minutes, then transfer to a bowl or cup and reheat until hot.

 Healthy Instant Pot Chicken Soup with Homemade Noodles

 For the stock: